flutter/packages/packages/go_router_builder/README.md

 ### Source code

-Instructions below will explain how to create and annotate types to use this builder.
+Instructions below explain how to create and annotate types to use this builder.
 Along with importing the `go_router.dart` library, it's essential to also include a `part` directive that references the generated Dart file.
 The generated file will always have the name `[source_file].g.dart`.